Thursday, February 16, 2012

 My current medications come with a risk of seizures (never had one, thank God), brain zaps (these are hard to explain), anxiety (cuz I don't have enough of THAT), thirst, headache and the possibility of severe electrolyte imbalance (this one can kill you, kids) and on top of all this, since I was misdiagnosed as clinically depressed for 15 years, I was being fed medications that actually continually caused me to become manic because I was, in reality, bipolar.
 Thank you, doctors.

-Now all of that being said, side-effects DO suck, but in general, being crazy DOES suck worse (happy now?), so me, personally, I'll take my medications and thank you very much, however...If someone needs to be on medication and they are not, you being an asshole toward them isn't going to change anything.
+Now all of that being said, side-effects DO suck, but in general, being crazy DOES suck worse (happy now?), so me, personally, I'll take my medications and thank you very much, however...If someone needs to be on medication and they are not, you being an asshole toward them isn't going to change one, single thing.
 They're sick.

 You cannot reason with, talk to or argue with a brain disorder and if you think that you can, you're the one who's crazy.